amashhour1974/WeTransfer/README.md

 Purpose
 -------
 - When all services were working and the remote calls were returning without any errors, we call this state — “Closed”.
+Closed: The closed state is the default "everything is working as expected" state.
+Requests pass freely through.

 - When the remote calls continued to fail and when we stopped making any more remote calls to the failing service, we call this state — “Open”
+Open: The open state rejects all requests without attempting to send them.

 - After a certain delay, when we make a remote call to the failing service, the state transitions from “Open” to “Half-Open”.
 If the remote call does not fail, then we transition the state from “Half Open” to “Closed” and the subsequent remote calls are allowed to be made.

+Half-Open: A set number of requests are let through in order to test the status of the resource.
+This state determines if the circuit returns to closed or open.

 - In case the remote call failed, we transition the state from “Half Open”, back to “Open” state and we wait for a certain period of time till we can make the next remote call (in Half Open state)